NikKowPHP/lessay-subscribe/app_documentation.md

 3. **During-Lesson Operation:**
    - **Voice Response Capture:**
      - The browser's built-in voice recognition captures the user's spoken response.
-     - The system compares the input with the predefined correct answer.
+     - **Important:** The prompt expects the user to say exactly the predefined answer with no extra words or variations.
+The system strictly compares the input to the expected response.
    - **Recording Storage:**
-     - User responses are stored for offline acoustic, accent, and pronunciation analysis to support adaptive learning.
+     - User responses are stored locally and, after the session, aggregated for offline analysis.
+     - Offline analysis results help adjust future lessons through adaptive learning.

 ---

 ## AI Content Generation Workflow

-This flowchart illustrates how AI utilizes the user's profile data (including learning purposes) to generate a sequential lesson package with the fixed lesson structure:
+This flowchart illustrates how AI utilizes the user's profile data (including learning purposes) to generate a sequential lesson package with the fixed lesson structure (as seen in the Natulang app):

 ```mermaid
 flowchart TD